Last updated: April 18th, 2023

-Salt Pond Bay is a conveniently-located white sand beach for those residing in or visiting the Coral Bay side of the island.
-It’s also an excellent alternative for those seeking calm water on days when the surf is breaking in the north.
+Salt Pond Bay is a conveniently-located white sand beach in the Virgin Islands National Park for those residing in or visiting Coral Bay.
+It’s also an excellent alternative for those seeking calm water on days when the surf is breaking in the north St John beaches.

-To reach Salt Pond Bay, take route 107, heading south for 3.9 miles starting from the Moravian Church in Coral Bay.
+To reach Salt Pond Bay Beach, take Route 107, heading south for 3.9 miles starting from the Moravian Church in Coral Bay.
 The quarter-mile Salt Pond Bay Trail to the beach begins at the parking area.

 Trails to Drunk Bay and Ram Head begin at the east end of the beach.
-The Drunk Bay Trail passes by the Salt Pond on the way to Drunk Bay.
+The Drunk Bay Trail passes by the Salt Pond on the way to the bay.

-There’s a beautiful reef located just about in the center of Salt Pond Bay, where two sets of rocks rise above the surface of the water.
+There’s a beautiful reef located just about in the center of the beach, where two sets of rocks rise above the surface of the water.

 Snorkeling out to the left side of the reef, you should find a vibrant pillar coral that always seems to be a big attraction for colorful little fish.

-The Salt Pond Bay snorkel always rewards me with something exciting.
-Among other cool stuff, I’ve seen moray eels, turtles, nurse sharks, and squid.
+Snorkeling here always rewards me with something exciting.
+Among other cool stuff, I’ve seen moray eels, sea turtles, hermit crabs, nurse sharks, and squid.
 You’ll also find plenty of reef fish, corals, sea fans, and sponges.

 Nurse sharks are sluggish, docile, and generally harmless unless provoked.
 Because they have gills, they’re one of the few species of sharks that can lie motionless.
 They’re usually encountered sleeping or resting on the sea floor or in caves.

 Snorkeling out along the east side of the bay, you can reach the coral reefs that lie just north of Blue Cobblestone Beach.
-This is a considerable distance also, so pace yourself, or to decrease the distance, take the Ram Head Trail to the beach and snorkel towards Salt Pond Bay.
+This is a considerable distance also, so pace yourself, or to decrease the distance, take the Ram Head Trail to the beach and snorkel towards the beach.